 How to Teach the Argumentative Essay for AP Spanish for Best Results

 When I first started teaching AP Spanish, I panicked.
-How was I going to teach students how to write an argumentative essay for AP Spanish when I had never learned?
+How was I going to teach students how to write an argumentative essay for AP Spanish Language and Culture when I had never learned?
 (Or, if I HAD learned, that information was irretrievable from the depths of my brain.)

 I went running to the English teachers at my school asking for direction.
 And they came through.

 Using their templates and resources (I spent months reading books), I created PowerPoints and activities in Spanish to help my students succeed on the argumentative essay (previously called the persuasive essay).
 The curriculum took several years to perfect.

 During this period of trial and error, I revised the lessons to further help students do their best writing.
 And they DID some excellent writing, organizing their essays, using transitions, and supporting their thesis statements.
 I was so proud of them!